-This small rectangular water tank is at the heart of Colonial Kolkata and hence our Calcutta heritage Walk.
+This small rectangular water tank is at the heart of Colonial Kolkata and hence part of our heritage Walk.
 It was originally named Lal Dighi.
 It was called so for the color of water used to turn red during the festival Dol.
 Co-incidence is that most buildings surrounding it today are Red in color.
 It was then named Dalhousie Square after Lord Dalhousie who ruled India from 1848-56.
-Post Independence, it was named BBD Bagh after the three Indian Nationalist who lost their lives around this area.
+Post Independence, it was named BBD Bagh after the three Indian Nationalists who lost their lives around this area.

 St Andrew’s Church

-Writers building once was the office of clerical and administrative staff of East India Company.
+Writers building once was the office of the clerical and administrative staff of East India Company.
 It is now the West Bengal State Secretariat.
 The building dates back to 1777 although it stands today it has many additions that were made by occupants over the years.

 Indian emblem of 4 lions can be seen on the central building facade in golden.
 Above it on top is a statue of Minerva.
 I believe there are many other statues, but unless someone points to you they are difficult to locate.

-The security guards around the writers building would tell you not to take the pictures of the building.
+The security guards around the writer’s building would tell you not to take pictures of the building.
 So, I could take only a few pictures that too from a distance before I met the security guys.
 In an act that is totally beyond my understanding, they said NO to a picture of West Bengal tourism’s information board as well.

-For a detailed history of Writers building check this article in Telegraph.
+For a detailed history of Writers building, check this article in Telegraph.

-General Post Office stands out in Lal Dighi area with its sparkling white color and its big dome that is impossible to miss.
+General Post Office stands out in the Lal Dighi area with its sparkling white color and its big dome that is impossible to miss.

-GPO stands at the place where original Fort William once stood in early 18th CE.
+GPO stands at the place where original Fort William once stood in the early 18th CE.
 It fell to Siraj-Ul-Daula in 1756 and the GPO came up sometime in 1868.
-A brass strip on the stairs of the GPO building still marks the boundaries of the erstwhile fort.
+A brass strip on the stairs of the building still marks the boundaries of the erstwhile fort.